ejikeugba/serp/README.md

 Before installing `serp`, it is encouraged to have a recent version of [R](https://cran.r-project.org/bin/windows/base/) installed.
-Also expect an automatic installation of some few dependencies.
+Also expect an automatic installation of some few dependencies (e.g. the `ordinal` and `stats` R packages) if not already installed.

 ##### Installation